Care and Use of Property

 Damage and Vandalism

 As indicated in the Room and Board Agreement, residents will be held financially responsible for the condition of their room and its furnishings and any loss or damage other than normal wear that may occur.
-At the beginning of occupancy, a student completes a Room Inventory Form with his/her R.A.
+At the beginning of occupancy, a student completes a Room Inventory Form with their R.A.
 We encourage students to carefully review this before signing.
 Damages, which are caused by other students or by other visitors, will be charged to the room’s occupants.
 Any damage noted on the initial Room Inventory Form at check-in will not be charged against the student upon termination of residency.
 Any damage noted at the termination of residency will be charged against the student’s security/damage deposit; if the exact occupant causing the damage cannot be ascertained, the charge will be shared between the room residents.
 Damage or vandalism, which occurs mid-semester, is normally to be paid by the stated deadline to the Auxiliary Services Office in the Alumni College Center, Room 206.
 If repairs cannot be made immediately, the charges will be based upon estimates of labor and materials.
 Charges for rooms not properly cleaned and set-up may also be assessed.

 Damage to property in common areas is deemed the responsibility of the students in that immediate area, if responsibility is not determinable.
-Assessments will be made on the smallest group consistent with a concept of reason and justice, i.e., damage to stairways will be divided among the residents of that hall, and damage in a suite Gathering Room will be split among occupants of that suite.
+Assessments will be made on the smallest group consistent with a concept of reason and justice, i.e., damage to stairways will be divided among the residents of that complex, and damage in a suite Gathering Room will be split among occupants of that suite.
 Residence Council will provide direction in determining common area charges, as appropriate.